neptune-greentech/neptune/README.md

 ### Customizer

 #### Homepage
-The paragraph of the homepage page can be fill in the homepage section of the customizer
+The paragraph of the homepage page can be filled in the customizer's homepage section

 #### Colors
-You can change the 4 colors of the theme via the colors menu of the customizer
+You can change the 4 colors of the theme via the customizer's colors menu

 #### Social Networks
-You can fill in the links to your social networks in the social networks section of the customizer
+You can fill in the links to your social networks in the customizer's social networks section

 #### Footer
-You can change the footer text
+You can change the footer text in the customizer's footer section

 ## Development